lachugin-al/easytestwrite-wdio/README.md

 ## License

-TODO: Add a LICENSE file (e.g., MIT) and update this section.
+This project is licensed under the MIT License - see the LICENSE file for details.